• Menu

-The whitewood vs white pine argument has been going on for years, Pinewood has been used as a building material and furniture item since ancient times, while whitewood has seen its popularity rise in the 21st century thanks to its attractive natural color and its resistance to insects.
+The whitewood vs pine argument has been going on for years, Pinewood has been used as a building material and furniture item since ancient times, while whitewood has seen its popularity rise in the 21st century thanks to its attractive natural color and its resistance to insects.

 Pine and whitewood are two of the most popular types of wood available on the market today, but which one is better suited for your needs?
 Let’s take a look at the main differences between these two types of wood and how they compare to each other!